astutus/olimp.run/src/content/post/spartacus-reflection.md

 Modern promoters are today’s lanistas.
 Fighters are still gladiators.
 And had it not been for legal limits, I’m convinced people would still pay to see death matches.

+I saw myself: a Roman citizen in the stands, bloodthirsty and entertained.

 That realization **shook me**.

 ---